andreisilviudragnea/pandoc_resume/markdown/resume.md

 framework in order to promote writing [clean tests](https://medium.com/@andreisilviudragnea/towards-cleaner-pure-tests-20f1356dee4c).
 I introduced Kotlin and coroutines to our team, as a developer-friendly alternative to writing non-blocking code.
 I made major software architectural changes by using smart refactoring tricks, resulting in a simpler system design.

-May 2021 - Present
-: **Software Engineer at Adobe (Media Analytics team)** I work on a performance-sensitive system collecting Analytics events from media players in the browser.
-I optimized the runtime performance by correctly handling blocking calls, thus avoiding starving the [cats-effect](https://github.com/typelevel/cats-effect) compute pool.
-I also enforced strong static analysis checks on the Scala project at compile time, in order to maintain the high quality of the code.
-I am currently experimenting with re-writing the system in Rust, for improving the performance even more, while reducing the costs of running a JVM application in the cloud.

 September 2017 - December 2017
 : **Software Engineer at Instacar**